Basic Chinese – 10 Easy Sentences for Beginners

-In English, questions usually begin with an interrogative word, but you can see in this Chinese example it begins with the subject.
-This is common in basic Chinese questions, and you’ll see it again in most of the other question examples.
+In English, questions usually begin with an interrogative word.
+However, you can see in this Chinese example that it begins with the subject.
+This is common in basic Chinese questions.
+You’ll see it again in most of the other question examples.

 2. Where are you from?

 3. What is this?

 Zhè shì shén me?

 “This” can also be translated as 这个 (zhè ge).
 However, Chinese people often leave out the 个 (ge) in spoken Mandarin.